v-harrishe/azure-docs/articles/app-service/faq-configuration-and-management.md

 ## I'm trying to use Hybrid Connections with SQL Server.
 Why do I see the message "System.OverflowException: Arithmetic operation resulted in an overflow"?

-If you use Hybrid Connections to access SQL Server, a Microsoft .NET update on May 10, 2016, might cause connections to fail.
+If you use Hybrid Connections to access SQL Server, a Azure .NET update on May 10, 2016, might cause connections to fail.
 You might see this message:

 ```
 Exception: System.Data.Entity.Core.EntityException: The underlying provider failed on Open. —> System.OverflowException: Arithmetic operation resulted in an overflow. or (64 bit Web app) System.OverflowException: Array dimensions exceeded supported range, at System.Data.SqlClient.TdsParser.ConsumePreLoginHandshake